top of page

 The framework includes explicit support for managing emergency patches outside regular release cadences.
 This enables IT teams to handle unscheduled critical updates directly through their management console rather than relying solely on baseline update configurations.

 When combined with live patching capabilities, organizations can significantly reduce restart requirements even for urgent security updates.
-Live patching applies qualifying updates to running systems without immediate reboots, balancing rapid security response with user productivity.
+Live patching applies qualifying updates to running systems without immediate reboots.
+This balances rapid security response with user productivity.

 Primary Use Cases